 CYGNA: Supervising and being supervised

-Reports on our 46th CYGNA meeting in which we discussed our experiences of PhD supervision, both from a student and from a supervisor perspective
+Our 46th CYGNA meeting discussing our experiences of PhD supervision, both from a student and from a supervisor perspective

 Since founding CYGNA in 2014 we had 30 physical meetings in London-based universities.
 When COVID-19 hit, we moved meetings online.
 Our 46th meeting focused on supervising PhD students.
 It was superbly organised by Judie Gannon (top row, 5th from left), Viviana Meschitti (second row, third from left), and Ciara O'Higgins (top row, 4th from left).